David Birney: Professional associations

 Birney served on the Large Theatre Panel of the National Endowment for the Arts and was a board member of the Foundation for Biomedical Research.
 He also served on the Theatre and Dance Panel of the Jacob Javits Fellowship Foundation.
 For Dartmouth College he served as a member of the Board of Overseers for the Hopkins Center for the Arts.
 He initiated and chaired the Class of '61 Legacy: The American Tradition in Performance, helping to create a substantial endowment dedicated to live performance at the Hopkins Center at Dartmouth College.

 For five years, Birney co-chaired the American Diabetes Association, speaking and fund raising for the Association.
 He was an advisor for the Children’s Rights Council, a national nonprofit organization advocating access to both parents after divorce or separation.
 His contribution to classical theatre was recognized with Washington's Shakespeare Theatre's Millennium Award.

 Personal life

 Birney married actress Meredith Baxter in 1974.
 They had starred together in the 1972–73 TV series Bridget Loves Bernie.
 During their marriage, she was known as Meredith Baxter Birney.
 Together, they had three children: Kate, Mollie, and Peter.
 They divorced in 1989.
 In 2011, she said Birney emotionally and physically abused her during their marriage.
 He published a lengthy statement on his website disputing the allegations.

+Death

 In the December 2017 edition of the Wide Wide World newsletter for Dartmouth College class of 1961 alumni, it was disclosed that Birney had been diagnosed with Alzheimer's disease.
-Birney died on April 27, 2022, at his home in Santa Monica, California, four days after his 83rd birthday.
+Birney died on April 27, 2022, four days after his 83rd birthday, at his home in Santa Monica, California.
 At the time of his death, he was in a domestic partnership with Michele Roberge.